logzio/logz-docs/_source/logzio_collections/_prometheus-sources/telegraf-nsd.md

 ##### Add the inputs.nsd plug-in

-First you need to configure the input plug-in to enable Telegraf to scrape the NSD data from your hosts.
+First you need to configure the input plug-in to enable Telegraf to scrape the NLnet Labs Name Server Daemon data from your hosts.
 To do this, add the following code to the configuration file:

 ``` ini